kangks/speech-to-speech-amazon-nova-sonic/Deployment.md

 ### Custom Domain and HTTPS

+The application now includes built-in support for custom domains and HTTPS, which is essential for WebRTC to work properly with microphone access from browsers.

-To use a custom domain and HTTPS:
+To enable HTTPS:

-1. Register a domain in Amazon Route 53 or use an existing domain
+1. **Register a domain in Amazon Route 53** or use an existing domain
-2. Create an SSL certificate in AWS Certificate Manager
+2. **Create SSL certificates in AWS Certificate Manager**:
-3. Uncomment and update the HTTPS listener configuration in `api-stack.ts` and `webapp-stack.ts`
+   - Request a certificate for your webapp subdomain (e.g., `app.example.com`)
+   - Request a certificate for your API subdomain (e.g., `api.example.com`)
+   - Complete the domain validation process (typically via DNS validation)
+   - Note the ARNs of the certificates

+3. **Configure DNS settings**:
+   - Create or edit the `cdk/dns-config.json` file with your domain and certificate information:
+     ```json
+     {
+       "domainName": "example.com",
+       "webappSubdomain": "app",
+       "apiSubdomain": "api",
+       "webappCertificateArn": "arn:aws:acm:REGION:ACCOUNT_ID:certificate/CERTIFICATE_ID_FOR_WEBAPP",
+       "apiCertificateArn": "arn:aws:acm:REGION:ACCOUNT_ID:certificate/CERTIFICATE_ID_FOR_API"
+     }
+     ```

+4. **Deploy the application**:
+   - The CDK deployment will automatically:
+     - Configure HTTPS listeners on both load balancers
+     - Set up HTTP to HTTPS redirection
-4. Create Route 53 records pointing to the load balancers
+     - Create Route 53 records pointing to the load balancers
+     - Update the API endpoint URL in the webapp configuration to use HTTPS

+5. **Verify the configuration**:
+   - Access your webapp at `https://app.example.com`
+   - The API will be available at `https://api.example.com`
+   - WebRTC functionality should now work properly with microphone access

+For more detailed instructions, refer to the `cdk/HTTPS_SETUP.md` file.

 ### Scaling Configuration